Binghamton University: 2024 Requirements, Scores & GPAs | CampusReel

-This is the go-to guide for getting into SUNY at Binghamton.
+This is the go-to guide for getting into Binghamton University.
 We suggest you read until the end...
 Not only will we layout the exact GPA and test scores you should aim for when applying to Binghamton University, but we’ll also offer creative ways to help your application stand out from the pack.
 We breakdown Binghamton University statistics better than any article out there and show you how these have changed over time.
-Also, make sure to check out SUNY at Binghamton on CampusReel to see what it’s really like here.
-If you're interesting in transferring to Binghamton University, the read our transfer guide.
+Also, make sure to check out Binghamton University on CampusReel to see what it’s really like here.
 You can also use the below calculator to help determine your likelihood of acceptance at Binghamton University

-SUNY at Binghamton’s average GPA is 3.7.
-SUNY at Binghamton does require GPA.
-This average GPA means SUNY at Binghamton is very selective.
-Often times, schools in this range are trying to increase their selectivity and “prestige”.
-We can’t read the minds of Binghamton University application readers, but they likely want to increase the average GPA from 3.7 to 3.89 this year - to play it safe, we recommend striving for the 3.89 GPA.
+Binghamton University’s average GPA is 3.15.
+Binghamton University does require GPA.
+Binghamton University is currently selective.
+However, be aware that oftentimes schools in this GPA range are increasing their selectivity in hope of increasing “prestige”.
+We can’t read the minds of Binghamton University application readers, but they likely want to increase the average GPA from 3.15 to 3.31 this year - to play it safe, we recommend striving for the 3.31 GPA.

-Last year SUNY at Binghamton’s acceptance rate was 42.49.
+Last year Binghamton University’s acceptance rate was 0.0.
 However, check out how the acceptance rate has changed over time.

-As you can see, SUNY at Binghamton is a little easier to get into than last year.
+As you can see, Binghamton University is just as competitive as it was last year.

 Acceptance rate alone does not indicate your likelihood for getting into Binghamton University - it’s a very high level understanding of the true competition.
 Use the acceptance rate as a general guide for curating a list of 10-15 schools that fall into different ranges of competitiveness.
 Then, use the below data to get a deeper understanding of how your application will compare to the rest of the pool.